-- Spitting – Thinking too much about swallowing can actually prevent you from swallowing enough, which leads to excess spittle in the mouth and the unfortunate consequence of spitting unintentionally while speaking.
+- Spitting Thinking too much about swallowing can actually prevent you from swallowing enough, which leads to excess saliva in the mouth and the unfortunate consequence of spitting unintentionally while speaking.

-- Frequent Pauses During Speech – If you are thinking about swallowing you may find yourself having to stop mid-speech to consciously do so, as you are interrupting your body's unconscious swallowing mechanisms (which control how much saliva you produce and thereby regulate when you need to swallow so it doesn't interfere with speech).
+- Frequent Pauses During Speech If you are thinking about swallowing you may find yourself having to stop mid-speech to consciously do so, as you are interrupting your body's unconscious swallowing mechanisms (which controls how much saliva you produce and regulates when you need to swallow so it doesn't interfere with speech).

-- Blushing – The embarrassment caused by this problem can result in blushing uncontrollably, which can have the cyclical effect of causing further embarrassment which further stimulates blushing, and so forth.
-This can be very frustrating when you know your problem is a result of anxiety rather than any real physical disability and shouldn’t be causing you these problems.
+- Blushing The embarrassment caused by this problem can result in blushing uncontrollably.
+This can have the cyclical effect of causing further embarrassment which further stimulates blushing, and so on.

 How to Defeat Your Public Speaking Anxiety Symptoms